Comparing levels of fairness among different elections in different countries and electoral systems

 1. Representation Metric: the percentage of voters represented by an MP for whom they voted

 2. Legislative Power Share (LPS) Score: the share of legislative voting power held by individual voters relative to their ‘fair share’

 3. Legislative Power Disparity Index: The distribution of legislative power amongst voters

-To learn more, visit the blog of the Canadian Charter Challenge for Fair Voting at this link.
+To learn more, visit the Evidence page of the Canadian Charter Challenge for Fair Voting at this link.

 Then download the PDF of the Fair Voting BC affadavit.